Allergies are a year-round thing.

 Oil #5: Tea Tree Oil

-Not only are these oils essential when it comes to addressing the allergies on your body but it also decreases allergens in your home.
-By killing away the pollutant that are known to cause such effects, these oils can sanitize and rid your home of such problems.
+Not only are these oils essential when it comes to addressing the allergies on your body, but it also decreases allergens in your home.
+By killing away the pollutants that are known to cause such effects, these oils can sanitize and rid your home of such problems.

 Remember, using them orally will only result in causing more problems for you.
 On top of that, also remember to be very careful of its application especially noting the use of carrier oils first.

-Application of oils:
+Application of Essential Oils

 Skin- You can use them as a method of massage that will not only help in making your blood flow effectively through your body but it will also make sure your body is relaxed.

 However, it’s important to note that since essential oils are pure oils extracted from plants, they are very concentrated and can have severe effects if you apply it directly.
 Also, avoid ingesting essential oils and if you accidentally do, immediately consult a physician.